turnerbenjamin/pl-400-revision-notes/5_implement_power_apps_improvements_10-15/2_optimise_and_troubleshoot_apps.md

 The main issue with this approach is that Collect and ClearCollect are not delegable so the Data row limit will apply.

-For not tabular connectors, we can also preload into a variable rather than a collection using Set.
+For non-tabular connectors, we can also preload into a variable rather than a collection using Set.

 #### Load from Persisted Storage